mariushobbhahn/mariushobbhahn.github.io/_posts/2022-05-24-opinion_change_3.md

 ### Gene editing

 I was above average bullish on gene editing before researching it.
-However, since there is such strong opposition to gene editing in plants, animals and humans, I decided to dig in to understand their arguments and I was astonished by my findings.
-The opposition's arguments were way worse than I expected and often rely on misinformation and very weird trade-offs, e.g. talking about super mutation weeds even though there is no scientific evidence of these super weeds or any of the suggested harms.
+However, since there is such strong opposition to gene editing in plants, animals and humans, I decided to dig in to understand their arguments and I was surprised by my findings.

+The opposition's arguments were way worse than I expected and often rely on misinformation and very weird trade-offs, e.g. talking about super mutation weeds even though there is no scientific evidence or theory of these super weeds' existence or any of the suggested harms.

 The proponents' arguments, on the other hand, were even stronger than expected, e.g. by increasing yields of different plants by >3 times.
 In short, I find it very hard to argue against “we improve the good things and remove the bad things” and most contra-arguments are fixable by a better implementation.
 You can find my detailed post <a href='https://www.mariushobbhahn.com/2022-01-20-genetic_enhancements/'>here</a>.

 ## Economic